mzivic7/endcord/configuration.md

     Your discord token.
 Provide it here or as a command argument.
 - `debug = False`
     Enable debug mode.
-- `rpc = True`
-    Enable RPC server.
-For now Linux only.
 - `theme = None`
     Custom theme path, or name of file in `Themes` directory.
 Set to None to use theme from `config.ini` `[theme]` section or defaults.
+- `rpc = True`
+    Enable RPC server.
+For now, Linux only.
 - `downloads_path = None`
     Directory where to store downloaded files.
 Set to None to use 'Downloads' directory (cross platform).
 - `limit_chat_buffer = 100`